 “A vehicle is considered totaled once it is determined by an adjuster or claims rep that the total cost to fix the vehicle from damage incurred by the accident/loss, is more expensive than the actual value of the vehicle,” McKenzie says.

-- Once a claims adjuster arrives to look at damages, they may find out that the vehicle is worth $20,000, and estimated repairs put them right at $20,000, or even a little higher.
+Once a claims adjuster arrives to look at damages, they may discover that the vehicle is worth $20,000, and estimated repairs put them at $20,000, or even a little higher.

-- It is not worth it to repair or fix the vehicle in this case, the insurance company would just write a check to the insured for $20,000.
+In this case, it is not worth repairing or fixing the vehicle so the insurance company would write a check to the insured for $20,000.

-- The insured can choose to buy a new vehicle with this $20,000 check instead of fixing their vehicle.
+The insured can buy a new vehicle with this $20,000 check instead of fixing it.

 Check out our guide on what to do with a totaled car?